beshu-tech/readonlyrest-docs/elasticsearch.md

 `response_fields: ["allowed_fields_prefix_*", "_*", "allowed_field.nested_field.text"]`

-Return documents deprived of all the fields, except the ones that:
+Return response deprived of all the fields, except the ones that:
  * start with `allowed_fields_prefix_`
  * start with underscore
  * are equal to `allowed_field.nested_field.text`